Michael Li

 2023)

 Developed a generative AI dialogue framework using GPT-4 and TypeScript to digitize evidence-based health interventions for Alzheimer's patients.
-Backed by National Institute on Aging & Harvard Innovation Labs.

 -